Vauquelin-class destroyer: Service

 Kersaint was present when the British attacked the French ships in Mers-el-Kébir, French Algeria, in July, but was not damaged.
 When the Vichy French government reestablished the Forces de haute mer (FHM) on 25 September after it negotiated rules limiting the force's activities and numbers with the Italian and German Armistice Commissions, Cassard was the only Vauquelin-class ship initially assigned; the others were placed in reserve.
-Le Chevalier Paul, Vauquelin and Tartu replaced three older Division de contre-torpilleurs in the FHM on 15 November.
-After the Allies invaded French Lebanon and Syria in June 1941, Le Chevalier Paul was dispatched to Lebanon with more ammunition for the ships there.
+Chevalier Paul, Vauquelin and Tartu replaced three older Division de contre-torpilleurs in the FHM on 15 November.
+After the Allies invaded French Lebanon and Syria in June 1941, Chevalier Paul was dispatched to Lebanon with more ammunition for the ships there.
 She was sunk by British torpedo bombers en route on 16 June and Vauquelin sailed from Toulon the following day.
 She reached Beirut four days later; on the 29th, all three of the Division de contre-torpilleurs based there sailed for Greece to load reinforcements and supplies bound for Lebanon.
 They were spotted by British aircraft on their way back to Lebanon in early July and turned back in accordance with their orders.
-In the meantime, Tartu, Cassard and a heavy cruiser transported a battalion of infantry from Algiers, French Algeria, to Marseilles between 30 June and 1 July that was intended to reinforce the Levant.
+In the meantime, Tartu, Cassard and a heavy cruiser transported a battalion of infantry from Algiers, French Algeria, to Marseille between 30 June and 1 July that was intended to reinforce the Levant.

 After the Allies invaded French North Africa on 8 November 1942, the Germans attempted to capture the French ships in Toulon intact on 27 November, but the four surviving sisters were scuttled by their crews.
 The Germans and Italians made only cursory attempts to salvage the ships, not least because three were further damaged during Allied air attacks in 1944 and they were scrapped in place between 1950 and 1956.